VisualSearch-GmbH/Custom-Integration-Recommend-Similar-Products/README.md

 To use the computed related products, the webshop needs to create an endpoint, which can accept them.
 Using this endpoint, we update the related products.
 In case it is needed, we will use the previously provided System key.

+It should be possible for our API to send update requests to your webshop.
 An example of updating product with ID = 8e56cc01ee064d7dbaf7a4356895da9f with 10 related products using this endpoint is presented here:

 ```bash
 curl --location --request POST 'https://YOUR_WEBSHOP.com/api/update_cross_selling' \